kubernetes-sigs/gateway-api/site/content/en/reference/api-types/udproute.md

 ## Background

-While many routing cases can be handled at L7 with HTTPRoute or GRPCRoute, a large class of workloads speak plain UDP that fits none of the L7 models.
+While many routing cases can be handled at L7 with [HTTPRoute][httproute] or [GRPCRoute][grpcroute], a large class of workloads speak plain UDP that fits none of the L7 models.
 Common examples include:

 - DNS (Domain Name System).
 - VoIP and real-time communications.